Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

-When the area that surrounds the hip (front and side of the hip, gluteus minimus gluteus medius, and the abdominals) begins to bleed, in would lead to swelling, which becomes even more painful during hip movement.
+When the area that surrounds the hip (front and side of the hip, gluteus minimus gluteus medius, and the abdominals) begins to bleed, it leads to swelling, which becomes even more painful during hip movement.

 - Iliac crest and hip pain (or pain in the surrounding area) - patient feels pain while performing activities

 - Difficulty in walking - patient feels severe pain when walking or running

 - Tenderness and swelling in the iliac crest region

 - Muscle spasms

 To diagnose iliac crest contusion, the medical professional performs a medical history and in-depth physical and subjective evaluation.
 An X-ray is usually required to rule out the fractures and check the severity of the injury.

 - Anti-inflammatory medications - Aspirin, Naproxen, Ibuprofen, and Celebrex can help ease the pain

 - Corticosteroid injections - the medication is directly injected into the hip for severe cases of iliac crest pain

 - Avoiding activities that could worsen the symptoms